lnk3/lnk3/README.md

 ## I'm a Student, Developer, Traveller and italian!!!

 - 📚 I’m currently studying Engineering, but in my free time... basically everything 🤣
-- 🥅 2020 Goals: learn frontend self-taught -> Worked on some private projects with my mates at https://github.com/torrescalla
+- 🥅 2020 Goals: learn frontend self-taught -> Worked on some private projects with my mates at [Torrescalla](https://github.com/torrescalla)
-- 🥅 2021 Goals: create apps
+- 🥅 2021 Goals: create some apps
 - 🤔 I’m looking for help with Flutter